green1bru/dbb/Migration/sclm/README.md

 # SCLM Migration Sample
 This sample provides scripts to migrate source members from IBM Software Configuration and Library Manager (SCLM) to a local Git repository.
-Additionally an update is planned for January 2019 to also include scripts to generate Groovy/DBB build script stubs (may require configuration) from SCLM build definitions.
+Additional scripts are included to generate Groovy/DBB build script stubs from SCLM language definitions.
+These scripts are intended as a starting point for DBB build scripts.

 ## Overview
 * The sample is a combination of Unix shell scripts, Apache Groovy scripts and REXX scripts